m-abrarali/ProductApp/README.md

 ### Manual testing

 We can quickly test by hand the app accepts responses from https://reqres.in/api/products/, and displays complete list of products.

 Firstly login to the GKE cluster:
 ```
 gcloud container clusters get-credentials gke-cluster --region europe-west2
 ```
 Next check our app is running:
 ```
-$ kubeclt get po
+$ kubectl get po

 NAME                                     READY   STATUS    RESTARTS   AGE
 product-app-deployment-db55db748-59dnf   1/1     Running   0          4h5m
 ```
 Then we can port-forward traffic from the pod to our local machine as so:
 ```
-$ kubeclt port-forward pod/product-app-deployment-db55db748-59dnf 5000:5000
+$ kubectl port-forward pod/product-app-deployment-db55db748-59dnf 5000:5000
 ```
-Then curl the endpoint, or load up in your browser to check we get the product list:
+Then curl the endpoint, or load up in your browser to check we get the full list of products:
 ```
 curl -s http://localhost:5000/product-list/